LiuPeiP-CS/CodeInverter/README.md

-### 🔹 Table 8: Comparisons between our decompilation LLMs with the baselines on HumanEval 64-bit (%)
+### 🔹 Table 8: Comparisons between our decompilation LLMs with the baselines on HumanEval 64-bit. † Results taken from the original paper. (%)

-† The results are from Nova \[Nan2024Nova] paper.

 #### Pass\@1 and Pass\@10 Scores